n00py/pOSt-eX/README.md

 ### Now included in Empire 2.0 Beta
+- bashdoor.py - Empire module to backdoor the sudo command
+- mail.py - Empire Module to add mail rule persistence
+- piggyback.py - Empire Module for piggybacking off of sudo sessions

+It's recommended just ot use the Empire modules, but I've left the other scripts I created when initially developing this.

 # pOSt-eX - OS X post-exploitation scripts
 - mail.py - Creates a an ApleScript payload with Empire and configures a mail rule to launch it